-Some indie writers start by self-publishing and then because of high sales, attract the attention of a traditional publisher.
-Surprisingly, some go from traditional publisher, back to the full control that self-publishing gives them.
-Some start and stay with self-publishing.
-A few have both a traditional publisher, and self-publish.
-Some start writing when very young, some while in their elder years.
-All their stories provide insight, practical information, and inspiration.
+Included are examples of writers who start off self-publishing and then, because of high sales, they attract the attention of a traditional publisher.
+Surprisingly, a few writers go from having a traditional publisher, back to self-publishing.
+Other writers have both a traditional publisher and they still self-publish.
+There are very young writers, while others only get start writing in their elder years.
+Their examples provide both practical information and inspiration.

-“Every author should begin their writing career self-publishing, even if their dream is to be with a large publisher. … The key to making it as a writer is to write a lot, write great stories, publish them yourself, spend more time writing, study the industry, act like a pro, network, be nice, invest in yourself and your craft, and be patient.
-If you can do all of these things, you’ll earn some money.
-Maybe enough to pay a bill every month.
-Maybe enough to get out of debt.
-Maybe enough to quit your job.
-Thousands of writers are doing this, and we are welcoming all comers with open arms.” ––Hugh Howey, Digital Book World interview, 2016.
+“Every author should begin their writing career self-publishing, even if their dream is to be with a large publisher. … The key to making it as a writer is to write a lot, write great stories, publish them yourself, spend more time writing, study the industry, act like a pro, network, be nice, invest in yourself and your craft, and be patient.” ––Hugh Howey, Digital Book World interview, 2016

 “I write because I love it, not because I see readers as dollar signs.
 I am very, very passionate about my work, and I take it very seriously that people are inviting me to entertain them every time they buy a book.” ––Amanda Hocking

 “Self-publishing will play an increasing role in the future.
 The big publishing houses are keeping an eye on self-publishing books, and if sales are going well, they will most likely offer the author a contract.
 Therefore, I believe that self-publishing will become the new way of breaking into traditional publishing.” ––Emelie Schepp, (Sweden’s top self-published author)